rodabt/vduckdb/README.md

-# vduckdb 0.6.0
+# vduckdb 0.6.1

 A V wrapper for duckdb.
 This library is now in beta and should be safe to use in most scenarios.
-Should work on Linux, Windows and MacOS
+Should work on Linux, Windows and MacOS.

 ## Requirements